HTBox/allReady/docs/user_documentation/AddingAndConfiguringAnEvent.md

 ![](images/AdminCreateEventPage.PNG?raw=true)

 ## <a name='Success_Criteria'></a> Success Criteria

-User will end on Campaign Details page, where event has either been created with Create Event option and is now visable, or no additional information if Cancel option was chosen on event creation.
+The user will end on Campaign Details page, where an event has either been created with Create Event option and is now visible, or no additional information if Cancel option was chosen on event creation.

 ## <a name='Terminology'></a> Terminology

 ## <a name='Notes_and_Comments'></a> Notes and Comments

 _____